open-sdg/open-sdg/docs/glossary.md

 And indicator's "headline" is the data series that contains no disaggregations.
 It is the data series that is typically displayed first, upon viewing the indicator's page.

+## Pull Request

+A pull request is a way for a developer to ask for changes committed to an upstream respository to be reviewed and potentially merged into a repository

 ## Repository

 A set of files that is versioned by Git is called a __repository__.
 Each repository has its own separate history and administrators.
+A repository contains all of your project's files and each file's revision history.
+You can discuss and manage your project's work within the repository.

 ## Site repository